Danny Javier

-Daniel Morales Javier (August 6, 1947 – October 31, 2022), better known simply as Danny Javier ([ˈdanɪ habˈjɛɾ]), was a Filipino singer, composer, actor, television host and businessman.
-He was known as one of the members and lead vocalist of the popular musical trio APO Hiking Society along with Boboy Garrovillo and Jim Paredes, wherein he was the oldest of the group.
-Regarded as one of the pillars and icons of Original Pilipino Music (OPM).
+Daniel Morales Javier (August 6, 1947 – October 31, 2022), better known simply as Danny Javier ([ˈdanɪ habˈjɛɾ]), was a Filipino singer, songwriter, actor, television host and businessman.
+He was known as one of the members and lead vocalist of the musical trio Apo Hiking Society along with Boboy Garrovillo and Jim Paredes, wherein he was the oldest of the group.
+He is regarded as one of the pillars and icons of Original Pilipino Music (OPM).